How can we help you today?

 Domains move through a predictable expiration cycle before becoming available for registration.
 Understanding this timeline helps you plan your backorder strategy effectively.

-- Redemption period (30 days): If the owner misses the grace period, they have another opportunity to renew, but with a penalty fee.
+• Redemption period (30 days): If the current owner misses the grace period, they have another opportunity to renew, but with a penalty fee.

-- Pending delete status (five days): Once the redemption period expires, the domain enters a processing stage before being re-entered into the availability pool.
+• Pending delete status (five days): Once the redemption period expires, the domain enters a processing stage before the registry deletes it and re-entered into the availability pool.

 Use WHOIS lookup tools to check a domain’s current status and expiration date.
 These tools display registration details, nameserver information, and important dates that help you time your backorder placement effectively.